pact-foundation/docs.pact.io/website/blog/2024-02-19-pact-open-source-update-feb-2024.md

 For two of the plugins, protobuf and csv, these are written in rust, so again we can follow our same pattern to enable musl variants.
 For our sample build your own plugin template, it is written in GoLang, which uses Goreleaser to build the linux variants.
 There is the added benefit that the application is built linked against musl, but able to be run on machines that link to glibc or musl, meaning there is no need to produce a separate musl named artifact.

-The last of the plugins I took a look at was Avro, which was created by one of our community members Ali Ustek.
+The last of the plugins I took a look at was [pact-avro-plugin](https://github.com/austek/pact-avro-plugin), created by one of our community members [Ali Ustek](https://github.com/austek).
 This particular plugin is written in Java, so required the end user to install at least the JRE, if not the SDK, of Java 17, in order to use it.
 It also had a requirement on `bash`, in it's startup script, but the author has since updated this to use a `sh` based wrapper, meaning end users on Alpine, won't additionally need to install `bash`.
 Hooray!

 #### Lower is better